Português do Brasil •

 - Download a copy of the main wordpress files from your OLD site to your hard drive and edit wp-config.php to suit the new server.

-- Login on your server and go to phpmyadmin and export as file and save your database (but keep the old one just in case), upload this new database and the copy of the wordpress core files with the edited wp-config.php to your new server.
+- Login on your server, go to phpMyAdmin, export as file, and save your database (but keep the old one just in case).
+Now, upload this new database and the copy of the wordpress core files with the edited wp-config.php to your new server.
 That's it!

 Caution: Make sure you have a backup of your old site's WordPress database before proceeding!